 KB and I flew to Marseille from Amsterdam arriving quite late on Friday evening.
 The airport is quite a distance from the city (in fact it seemed to be about half way to Aix-en-Provence), but given it was so late, the €60+ taxi fare to the Vieux Port was money well spent in our opinion.

-If you are travelling from Paris to Marseille you will find the train a much better option than the plane.
+The TGV is one of the easiest ways for getting around France and if you are travelling from Paris to Marseille you will find the train a much better option than the plane.
 The Paris to Marseille train is a TGV which will drop you at the central St Charles station (from the Gare de Lyon in Paris) in about three hours.

 Marseille travel: where to stay in Marseille

 We stayed at the Escale Oceania Marseille Vieux Port centrally located at the Vieux Port.
 Arriving at almost midnight, our long day’s travel was well rewarded with the magnificent night time view from our hotel balcony.

 While there are literally hundreds of Marseille hotels, I think the best places to stay in Marseille are around the Vieux Port area.
 It’s a vibrant part of the city, with easy public transport access, and close to most of the places you will want to visit on a weekend in Marseille.